 - A subtotal line

-- Any additional lines needed, like tax, discounts, etc. In Wisconsin and most other states, you probably won’t need to charge sales tax on your labor.
-If you do, you’ll need to get a certificate allowing you to do so.
+- Any additional lines needed, like tax, discounts, etc. In some states, you might not need to charge sales tax on your labor.
+If you do, or if you’re charging sales tax for rented equipment or other items, you’ll need to get a certificate allowing you to do so.

 - A total line.
 I suggest putting this in bold.